• Home

 • Location: 11, Tangquan Road, Tangkou Town, Huangshan District, Huangshan City, Anhui Province

-• How to get to: There are tourist direct shuttle buses at Tunxi Bus Station, Huangshan North Railway Station, Xidi and Hongcun Villages.
+• How to Get There: There are tourist direct shuttle buses at Tunxi Bus Station, Huangshan North Railway Station, Xidi, and Hongcun Villages.

-As one of the most iconicĀ natural wonders in China, Huangshan Mountain (Yellow Mountain) is a famous natural and cultural UNESCO World Heritage site.
-It is known worldwide for its ā€œFour Wondersā€: unique pine trees, bizarre rock formations, sea of clouds, and mineral-rich hot springs.
+As one of the most iconic natural wonders in China, Huangshan Mountain (also known as Yellow Mountain) is a famous natural and cultural UNESCO World Heritage site.
+It is known worldwide for its ā€œFour Wondersā€: unique pine trees, oddly-shaped rock formations, the sea of clouds, and mineral-rich hot springs.

-2. The accommodation on the peak is always short of supply.
-So, if you plan to stay one night on the peak for the sunrise view, remember to reserve the hotel at least 1 month earlier.
+2. Accommodation on the peak is always short of supply, so if you plan to stay one night on the peak for the sunrise view, remember to reserve the hotel at least 1 month earlier.

-3. Packing list: anti-slippery hiking shoes, windproof coat, raincoat, alpenstock
+3. Packing list: anti-slip hiking shoes, a windproof coat, a raincoat, and trekking poles

 Best Huangshan Tours: